Meet the iACTcenter Faculty & Team

 She’s edited and co-authored the #1 Amazon Best-Selling series, The ADHD Awareness Book Project, and authored the popular Brain Surfing and 31 Other Awesome Qualities of ADHD and Unlocking the Secrets to Your Entrepreneurial Brain Style.
 In addition, she is a published expert on ADHD medications and coaching in ADDitude and Attention Magazine and received the distinction of being one of the top 100 ADHD Blogs on the internet.

-She’s recognized as a leader and fierce advocate for persons diagnosed with ADHD, a sought-after speaker nationally and internationally on coaching, ADHD, and entrepreneurship, and she’s served on numerous boards and organizations throughout the ADHD community.
+She’s a recognized leader in the ADHD community, a fierce advocate for persons diagnosed with ADHD, and a sought-after speaker on coaching, ADHD, and entrepreneurship.
+She has served on numerous boards and organizations throughout the ADHD community.

-Most importantly, she’s committed to YOU – to train you to be the confident ADHD Life Coach the world needs and continue the mission to support and empower those with ADHD.
+Most importantly, she’s committed to providing you with the highest standard of ADHD coach training possible, so you graduate as a confident, world-class ADHD Life Coach who continues the mission to support and empower those with ADHD in your community.

-Heidi Fishbein is a highly sought-after ADHD & Christian Life Coach.
-She is trained in helping people discover themselves, unearth their strengths, gifting, and talents through a holistic approach that brings clarity, awareness, and growth.
-She believes everyone has a light within.
-You are already born with the qualities you need to solve your problems and move forward.
-She partners with her clients as they reach each milestone, one at a time, with the ultimate end goal of building confidence, self-worth, strategies and empowerment.
+Heidi Fishbein is a highly sought-after ADHD & Christian Life Coach specializing in helping clients become self-aware of their brilliance and unearth their strengths, gifts, and talents.
+Using a holistic approach, Heidi’s clients experience clarity, empowerment, and growth.
+Believing everyone has a light within, born with the qualities needed to solve your own problems, she partners with her clients as they move forward, reaching each milestone, one at a time, ultimately building confidence, self-worth, effective strategies, and self-empowerment.

-Heidi was trained with and is a Certified ADHD Life Coach (CALC) through the International ADHD Coach Training Center (iACTcenter) and is also a trained Christian Leadership Life Coach through Leadership Coaching Canada (LLC).
-Heidi has earned her International Coaching Federation credentials as an Associate Certified Coach (ACC).
+Heidi is a trained Certified ADHD Life Coach (CALC) through the International ADHD Coach Training Center (iACTcenter), a qualified Christian Leadership Life Coach through Leadership Coaching Canada (LLC), a Certified Mentor Coach (CMC) through inviteChange and has earned her advanced International Coaching Federation (ICF) credential as a Professional Certified Coach (PCC).

 Sue works with individuals, leaders, and teams in healthcare and corporate organizations to increase positive collaboration, engagement, retention, build resilience to endure challenging times and beat burn-out through evidence-based neuroscience & positive psychology programs.